 If the child applicant is already in the United States, a case transfer may or may not occur.
 If it does, there could be multiple potential reasons, as discussed earlier in this article.
 This means the case transfer could occur soon after you file the child green card application (if you sent it to the wrong address) or might occur toward the end of the child green card processing timeline, when you need to attend an interview.

 How Can I Track USCIS Case Status Changes?

 After your case gets transferred, you’ll want to continue looking out for case status updates.
 One of the biggest reasons to do so is to be aware of things you might need to do soon.
 For example, if your case got transferred to a field office closer to you, it might indicate the need to attend a green card interview.

 Case transfers are usually administrative updates to your child green card case that you don’t need to worry about.
-If you think the case transfer indicates a problem or you receive a case status change that you don’t understand, ImmigrationHelp.org offers our Ask an Attorney program.
-For $24/month, you have access to an immigration attorney who can answer any of your immigration questions.
+If you think the case transfer indicates a problem or you receive a case status change that you don’t understand an immigration attorney can answer any of your immigration questions.